w3c/wot-cg/liaisons.md

 The CG provides a venue to develop bindings for contributors who cannot join the WG.
 This is relevant when the _owner_ of a protocol or the WG is not willing or able to create a binding for a protocol of interest to a CG participant.
 This enables collaboration and supports the creation of public, stable URIs needed for registry submissions.
-By no means, the development of bindings is limited to CG participants.
+By no means is the development of bindings limited to CG participants.

 The following requirements are mandated by external documents: